f-dangel/cockpit/docs/source/examples/03_deepobs.rst

   [...]

-The fifteen epochs on the `deep quadratic
+The fifty epochs on the `deep quadratic
 <https://deepobs.readthedocs.io/en/v1.2.0-beta0_a/api/pytorch/testproblems/quadratic/quadratic_deep.html>`_
 problem will result in a **Cockpit** plot similar to this: